chinmoy12c/autopsy/README.md

 ```
 virtualenv -p <path to Python executable> venv
 ```
 inside the main `Autopsy` folder.
 A `venv` folder should be created.
-If the `virtualenv` command is not defined, you will need to download `virtualenv` by using your package manager or by getting the latest version [here](https://github.com/pypa/virtualenv/releases).
+If the `virtualenv` command is not defined, you will need to download `virtualenv` by using your package manager (or by getting the latest version [here](https://github.com/pypa/virtualenv/releases); if you use this method, you need to use `python virtualenv.py` inside the downloaded folder instead of `virtualenv`).

 ### Using `launch.sh`